How to report an emergency

 - Outside of these hours you will be transferred to our emergency team.

 Please provide as much detail as possible to enable the right course of action to be quickly identified and carried out.

-- Road works (public utilities etc.) which are left unguarded or unprotected, presenting a potential danger to the public.
+- Road openings, left unguarded or unprotected, presenting a potential danger to the public

 Non-emergencies affecting roads and pavements